March 12, 2021

 Sisters Who Care: Sorority Women Putting an end to Rape Culture

-Presenter: Jenny McKee, Program Manager, Health Education Resource Office and Merrill Evans, Care Coordinator, University of Kansas
+Presenters: Jenny McKee, Program Manager, Health Education Resource Office; Merrill Evans, Care Coordinator; Sony Heath, Prevention Educator, Sexual Assault Prevention & Education Center; and Merrill Evans, CARE Coordinator, University of Kansas

 In 2015, a group of Panhellenic women at The University of Kansas founded the Campus Assistance, Resource and Education (CARE) Sisters program.
 They are well-trained sorority women who will believe, validate, advocate and connect their peers to resources after experiencing an act of gender-based violence.
 Join us as we discuss the creation, structure, assessment and benefits of this wildly popular program!